Rosarito, Mexico

 When we asked people living in Rosarito about club and activities where newcomers can meet others, they responded:

 "Expats in Rosarito may join meet-up groups and expat clubs to connect with people from similar backgrounds.
 Additionally, connecting with the local Mexican community through cultural events and volunteering are also popular ways for expats to meet people.
 Online forums and social media groups can also be a great way to connect with other expats living in Rosarito.
 Different areas in Rosarito also have restaurants, bars, and cafes where people can socialize and meet people from all over the world.
-Finally, expats in Rosarito can make use of the many beaches and parks in the area to engage in activities and connect with new people," explained one expat living in Rosarito, Mexico.
+Finally, expats in Rosarito can make use of the many beaches and parks in the area to engage in activities and connect with new people," said one expat in Rosarito.

 What should I bring when moving to Rosarito?